 They will play both robots and human figures.
 In about half an hour prologue atotal of nine robots, assembled from the robotics kits LEGO MINDSTORMS NXT, semi autonomous and partially managed via the programmes in the computer, will be introduced.

 Until now, it was a game where robots were played by real people, or by real people and robots.
 Now it is the other way round.
 Christian Gjørret, the main organizer of Cafe Neu Romance and leader of Vive Les Robots! came up with this idea back in 2012 to the earlier LEGO MINDSTORMS Community Manager Steven Canvin from LEGO, who accepted the proposal.
-And during 2015 the idea of Christian Gjørret came to reality thanks to students of the RUR team from Gymnázium Jeseník in Czech Repubic.
+And during 2015 the concept and idea of Christian Gjørret came to reality thanks to students of the RUR team from Gymnázium Jeseník in Czech Repubic.

 The realization of this play by Karel Capek using just robots was a big challenge for the RUR-Team.
 Building robots seemed simple due to the fact that these robots were made from LEGO MINDSTORMS, which the RUR-Team had a lot of experience with.
 However,a problem soon arose.
 How to make a robot from one set which would not only resemble a human being, but also fit the characteristics of a character from Capek's play?
 At the same time, we wanted each robot to look different.
 It taught the students to look for different and unusual constructions.

 "When the robots were assembled, it was a time for the direction which was led by the drama teacher at Gymnázium Jeseník.
 He has got an experience with directing theatre plays.
 It helped the RUR-Team to understand time and spatial proportions of the play, too.
 The students also learned to understand the play as a whole, not only individual scenes.